zapier/zapier-platform-schema/README.md

-# Schema For Zapier Platform
+# Schema For Zapier CLI Platform

 > Warning - this is currently beta software!